weaver-viii/Stat_Models_Book/index.md

 title: Sample ebook
 ---

-This is an online version of *Statistical Models: Theory and Applications*, a book based on STAT 215A, a graduate-level applied statistics class at UC Berkeley taught by Prof. Bin Yu.
+This is an online version of *The Elements of Data Science: A Perspective from Applied Statistics and Machine Learning*, a book based on STAT 215A, a graduate-level applied statistics class at UC Berkeley currently taught by Prof. Bin Yu.